Asuka Langley Soryu: Neon Genesis Evangelion

 Asuka Langley Soryu was born on December 4, 2001.
 She is the daughter of Dr. Soryu Kyoko Zeppelin, an employee of a research center named Gehirn.
-She has German and Japanese blood and US citizenship.
-In 2005 her mother participates in a contact experiment with Unit 02, but, because of an accident, she suffers a severe mental breakdown, becoming permanently hospitalized.
+She is of Japanese and German descent and has U.S. citizenship.
+In 2005 her mother participates in a contact experiment with the mecha Evangelion Unit 02, but, because of an accident, she suffers a severe mental breakdown, becoming permanently hospitalized.
 These injuries render her unable to recognize her child.
 Asuka is deeply hurt by her mother's behavior, who speaks to a doll believing it to be her daughter.
 After some time, Asuka is chosen as the Second Child and Eva-02's official pilot.
 Hoping that her selection could lead her mother to pay attention to her again, she excitedly runs to her room to announce the news, finding her mother's corpse hanging from the ceiling.
 Shocked and traumatized by her mother's suicide, Asuka adopts self-affirmation as the only reason to be, participating in training sessions to become a pilot and meet other people's expectations.

 Her custody is assigned to Ryoji Kaji, towards whom she is infatuated.
-At fourteen, after graduating from a German university, Asuka leaves there, accompanied by Kaji and Unit 02, on board a United Nations aircraft carrier escorted by numerous warships to protect the Eva.
+In 2015, after graduating from a German university, Asuka leaves there, accompanied by Kaji and Unit 02, on board a United Nations aircraft carrier escorted by numerous warships to protect the Eva.
 During the trip, she meets Shinji Ikari, Third Child and pilot of Unit 01, and her new classmates Tōji and Kensuke.
 The United Nations fleet is then attacked by Gaghiel, the sixth Angel.
 Recognizing this event as a good chance to demonstrate her skills, Asuka independently activates her Eva, coercing Shinji into joining her in the cockpit.
 Despite struggling to work together, and the Eva not yet being equipped to operate underwater, the two children destroy the enemy.
 She is later placed in class 2-A of Tokyo-3 first municipal middle school, living with Shinji under Misato Katsuragi's care.
 She teases Shinji continuously about his passivity and perceived lack of manliness, but gradually comes to respect and like him as they fight Angels together.
 She is rarely able to express these feelings.
 However, following a series of Angel battles where Shinji outperforms her, she grows increasingly unable to continue to suppress her traumatized psyche, drastically lowering her pilot skills.
 This comes to a head when the Angel Arael attacks; Asuka, burdened by her continually worsening performance in tests, tries to attack the Angel alone, but is overwhelmed by the Angel's attack, a beam that penetrates her mental barrier and forces her to relive her darkest memories.